cyberbotics/webots-doc/guide/matlab.md

 ## Matlab

-The *MATLAB*^(TM) API for Webots is very similar to the C API.
+The *MATLAB*<sup>TM</sup> API for Webots is very similar to the C API.
 The functions names are identical, only the type and number of parameters differs slightly in some cases.
-The *MATLAB*^(TM) functions and prototypes are described in Webots Reference Manual.
-Note that unlike with the C API, there are no `wb_robot_init()` and `wb_robot_cleanup()` functions in the *MATLAB*^(TM)  API.
+The *MATLAB*<sup>TM</sup> functions and prototypes are described in Webots Reference Manual.
+Note that unlike with the C API, there are no `wb_robot_init()` and `wb_robot_cleanup()` functions in the *MATLAB*<sup>TM</sup>  API.
 The necessary initialization and cleanup are automatically carried out respectively before entering and after leaving the controller code.

-If the *MATLAB*^(TM) code uses graphics, it is necessary to call the `drawnow` command somewhere in the control loop in order to flush the graphics.
+If the *MATLAB*<sup>TM</sup> code uses graphics, it is necessary to call the `drawnow` command somewhere in the control loop in order to flush the graphics.

-Here is a simple *MATLAB*^(TM) controller example:
+Here is a simple *MATLAB*<sup>TM</sup> controller example:

 ```
 % uncomment the next two lines to use the
 ```

-### Using the *MATLAB*^(TM) desktop
+### Using the *MATLAB*<sup>TM</sup> desktop

-In order to avoid cluttering the desktop with too many windows, Webots starts *MATLAB*^(TM) with the *-nodesktop* option.
-The *-nodesktop* option starts *MATLAB*^(TM) without user interface and therefore it keeps the memory usage low which is useful in particular for multi-robot experiments.
-If you would like to use the *MATLAB*^(TM) desktop to interact with your controller you just need to add these two *MATLAB*^(TM) commands somewhere at the beginning of your controller m-file:
+In order to avoid cluttering the desktop with too many windows, Webots starts *MATLAB*<sup>TM</sup> with the *-nodesktop* option.
+The *-nodesktop* option starts *MATLAB*<sup>TM</sup> without user interface and therefore it keeps the memory usage low which is useful in particular for multi-robot experiments.
+If you would like to use the *MATLAB*<sup>TM</sup> desktop to interact with your controller you just need to add these two *MATLAB*<sup>TM</sup> commands somewhere at the beginning of your controller m-file:

 ```
 desktop;
 keyboard;
 ```

-The `desktop` command brings up the *MATLAB*^(TM) desktop.
+The `desktop` command brings up the *MATLAB*<sup>TM</sup> desktop.
 The `keyboard` stops the execution of the controller and gives control to the keyboard (`K>>` prompt).
-Then *MATLAB*^(TM) opens your controller m-file in its editor and indicates that the execution is stopped at the `keyboard` command.
-After that, the controller m-file can be debugged interactively, i.e., it is possible to continue the execution step-by-step, set break points, watch variable, etc.
-While debugging, the current values of the controller variables are shown in the *MATLAB*^(TM) workspace.
+Then *MATLAB*<sup>TM</sup> opens your controller m-file in its editor and indicates that the execution is stopped at the `keyboard` command.
+After that, the controller m-file can be debugged interactively, i.e., it is possible to continue the execution step-by-step, set break points, watch variable, etc. While debugging, the current values of the controller variables are shown in the *MATLAB*<sup>TM</sup> workspace.
 It is possible to *continue* the execution of the controller by typing `return` at the `K>>` prompt.
 Finally the execution of the controller can be terminated with `Ctrl-C` key combination.

 Once the controller is terminated, the connection with Webots remains active.
-Therefore it becomes possible to issue Webots commands directly at the *MATLAB*^(TM) prompt, for example you can interactively issue commands to query the sensors, etc.:
+Therefore it becomes possible to issue Webots commands directly at the *MATLAB*<sup>TM</sup> prompt, for example you can interactively issue commands to query the sensors, etc.:

 ```
 >> wb_differential_wheels_set_speed(600, 600);